wrapl/minilang/docs/library/bytecode.rst

 This is a mostly internal module,  subject to change.

-:mini:`type closure < function, sequence`
+:mini:`type continuation < state, sequence`
-   A Minilang function.

-:mini:`fun closure(Original: closure): closure`
-   Returns a copy of :mini:`Closure`.
+   A bytecode function frame which can be resumed.

-:mini:`meth (Closure: closure):info: map`
+:mini:`meth (Closure: closure):values: map`
    Returns some information about :mini:`Closure`.

-:mini:`meth (Closure: closure):list: string`
-   Returns a listing of the bytecode of :mini:`Closure`.
+:mini:`meth variable(): variable`
+   Return a new untyped variable with current value :mini:`nil`.

 :mini:`meth (Closure: closure):parameters: list`
    Returns the list of parameter names of :mini:`Closure`.

-:mini:`meth (Closure: closure):values: map`
-   Returns some information about :mini:`Closure`.

-:mini:`meth (Buffer: string::buffer):append(Closure: closure)`
-   Appends a representation of :mini:`Closure` to :mini:`Buffer`.

-:mini:`type closure::info`
-   Information about a closure.

-:mini:`type continuation < state, sequence`
-   A bytecode function frame which can be resumed.
+:mini:`meth variable(Value: any, Type: type): variable`
+   Return a new typed variable with type :mini:`Type` and current value :mini:`Value`.

 :mini:`type variable`